Project

 Add missing screenshot of flight results.

-#2 Updated by germanicianus over 8 years ago
+#2 Updated by germanicianus about 9 years ago

 Additionally to fixing this bug it would be very helpful to add two settings beside the already existing setting for the number of debris parts.
 One would be the distance to put objects on rails (to prevent crashing despite having a chute) and the other one the distance to remove objects.

-#3 Updated by hfbs over 8 years ago
+#3 Updated by hfbs about 9 years ago

 debris in atmosphere is put on rails when it exceeds 2.5 km distance from the vessel which currently has the focus.
 It is removed/destroyed when it exceeds 20 km distance.
 None of these should occur if the stage is manned or equipped with an automated command module.